AlexZhembl/MyProjects/README.md

 ##### On this page you can learn about the projects, the creation of which I was directly involved

 #### 1. [Viber Messenger (April 2019 - present time)](https://apps.apple.com/us/app/viber-messenger-chats-calls/id382617920)
 Secure messaging and calling app.
+Working on quality demanding UX.
+Improving technical performance of the app.
+Implementing of architecture decisions, working process maintenance.
+Leading for working solutions, introduction of new employees.
+Developing libraries for inner usage

 #### 2. [SCG App (January 2019 - April 2019)](https://itunes.apple.com/au/app/scg-app/id1445394026?mt=8)
 The official mobile app of the Sydney Cricket Ground.
 Lightweighting app with stats and local bonus sistem.
 Provide live cams and interactive map features.